Electromechanical cipher machine

 company name: AB Cryptograph.
 It is battery powered and is

-It was delivered to L.M.
+The machine was delivered to L.M.
 Ericsson (the phone company)

-for use by its subsidaries in South America,
+for use by its subsidaries in South America, as indicated by

-hence the presence of the Ericsson label
+the Ericsson label

-on the wooden transit case.
+on the transit case.

 At the request of the French Army, an improved version of the B-21,